This post is also available in: Spanish

-The Bible stories of Namaan the Syrian and Jesus' healing of the 10 lepers shows us that Thanksgiving is an obligation of justice.
-To remember the source of our blessings and to give thanks is exactly why President Abraham Lincoln proclaimed the last Thursday in November as a yearly national holiday in the United States.
+The Bible stories of Namaan the Syrian and Jesus’ healing of the 10 lepers shows us that gratidue is an obligation of justice.
+To remember the source of our blessings and to give thanks is exactly why some countries, like the USA and Canada, dedicate a national Thanksgiving holiday.
+And why Catholics have a “Sunday obligation” to attend the Eucharist.

 Leprosy is a dreadful thing anywhere, anytime.
 But in the ancient Near East, it was a particularly heavy burden to bear since it meant complete social isolation.
 You could, of course, hang out with other lepers.
 But you were bound to stay far away from the healthy as possible lest they be contaminated with your disease.
 To be a leper was to be an outcast.